morpho-org/vault-v2/README.md

 - **Receive assets Gate** (`receiveAssetsGate`): Controls permissions related to receiving assets.
 - **Send assets Gate** (`sendAssetsGate`): Controls permissions related to sending assets.

+See [WhitelistSendAssetsGate](./src/periphery/WhitelistSendAssetsGate.sol) which gives one possible implementation of the Send assets Gate.

 ### Max rate

 The vault's share price will not increase faster than the allocator-set `maxRate`.